Large sample spectral analysis of graph-based multi-manifold clustering: Introduction

-At a high level, all multi-manifold clustering algorithms use curvature information to detect points that lie on different manifolds.
+At a high level, all multi-manifold clustering algorithms use curvature information to detect pairs of points that, while close to each other, lie on different manifolds.
 Measuring the difference of tangent planes is one way to capture curvature, but there are alternative ways.
-For example, works like \cite{chen2009spectral,chen2009foundations} use the notion of polar curvature between collections of points to define an algorithm known as spectral curvature clustering (SCC).
-In \cite{chen2009foundations} the authors present some theoretical analysis of SCC in the setting where the data are sampled from multiple flats with the same dimension.
-Curvature can also be captured by measuring how quickly paths turn as proposed in \cite{BABAEIAN2015118}.
-Our graph construction from section \ref{sec:GraphConstruct} is inspired by the one proposed in \cite{BABAEIAN2015118}, but with some important differences that we will motivate and explain throughout the paper.
+For example, works like \citet{chen2009spectral,chen2009foundations} use the notion of polar curvature between collections of points to define an algorithm known as spectral curvature clustering (SCC).
+In \citet{chen2009foundations} the authors present some theoretical analysis of SCC in the setting where the data are sampled from multiple flats with the same dimension. \blue In \citet{arias2011spectral}, a localized spectral curvature clustering algorithm is proposed to find local curvature information by constructing similarity graphs that are obtained by aggregating certain alignment score for a collection of data tuples of high enough order.
+This method is computationally too intensive given that it requires to consider tuples of order larger than the dimension of the manifolds.
+Besides, from a theoretical perspective, the method scales very poorly with the dimensionality of the underlying manifolds, and the authors indicate that it can only solve the MMC problem in the setting of intersecting curves, i.e. 1d manifolds. \nc